windsorschmidt/tzar-bomba/README.md

 # About

 This script assists generating bills-of-materials (BOMs) as comma-delimited data using KiCad's schematic capture tool EESchema.
 The script looks for a special custom field added to schematic components which represents an internal part number.
-Details about internal part numbers are injected in to the output file from a sqlite3 database
+Details about internal part numbers are injected in to the output file from a sqlite3 database.

 # Requirements

-- Python 3 with (and libraries: lxml, sqlite3, and csv)
+- Python 3 (with libraries: lxml, sqlite3, and csv)

 # Usage